Spirits of the Dead: Plot

-"Metzengerstein"
+Metzengerstein

 At the age of 22, Countess Frédérique inherits the Metzengerstein estate and lives a life of promiscuity and debauchery.
 While in the forest, her leg is caught in a trap and she is freed by her cousin and neighbour Baron Wilhelm, whom she has never met because of a long-standing family feud.
 She becomes enamoured with Wilhelm, but he rejects her for her wicked ways.
 His rejection infuriates Frédérique and she sets his stables on fire.
 Wilhelm is killed attempting to save his prized horses.

 One black horse somehow escapes and makes its way to the Metzengerstein castle.
 The horse is very wild and Frédérique takes it upon herself to tame it.
 She notices at one point that a damaged tapestry depicts a horse eerily similar to the one that she has just taken in.
 Becoming obsessed with it, she orders its repair.
 During a thunderstorm, Frédérique is carried off by the spooked horse into a fire caused by a lightning strike.

-"William Wilson"
+William Wilson

-In the early 19th century when Northern Italy is under Austrian rule, an army officer named William Wilson rushes to confess to a priest (in a church of the "Città alta" of Bergamo) that he has committed murder.
+Bergamo, early 19th century.
+During the time Northern Italy is under Austrian rule, an army officer named William Wilson rushes to confess to a priest that he has committed murder.
 Wilson then relates the story of his cruel ways throughout his life.
 After playing cards all night against the courtesan Giuseppina, his doppelgänger, also named William Wilson, convinces people that Wilson has cheated.
 In a rage, the protagonist Wilson stabs the other to death with a dagger.
-After making his confession, Wilson commits suicide by jumping from the tower of "Palazzo della Ragione", but when seen his corpse is transfixed by the same dagger.
+After making his confession, Wilson commits suicide by jumping from a tower, but when seen his corpse is transfixed by the same dagger.

-"Toby Dammit"
+Toby Dammit

 Former Shakespearean actor Toby Dammit is losing his acting career to alcoholism.
 He agrees to work on a film, to be shot in Rome, for which he will be given a brand new Ferrari as a bonus incentive.
 Dammit begins to have unexpected visions of a macabre girl with a white ball.
 While at a film award ceremony, he gets drunk and appears to be slowly losing his mind.
 A stunning woman comforts him, saying she will always be at his side if he chooses.
-Dammit is forced to make a speech, then leaves and takes delivery of his promised Ferrari.
+Dammit is forced to make a speech, quoting "The Sound and the Fury" speech from Macbeth, then leaves and takes delivery of his promised Ferrari.
 He races around the city, where he sees what appear to be fake people in the streets.
 Lost outside of Rome, Dammit eventually crashes into a work zone and comes to a stop before the site of a collapsed bridge.
 Across the ravine, he sees a vision of the little girl with a ball (whom he has earlier identified, in a TV interview, as his idea of the Devil).
 He gets into his car and speeds toward the void.
 The Ferrari disappears, and we then see a view of roadway with a thick wire across it, dripping with blood, suggesting Dammit has been decapitated.
 The girl from his vision picks up his severed head and the sun rises.